 - It is possible to track an individual’s content consumption and generate a wealth of insight data from this.

-- It is possible to track a whole audience and map this to your sales funnel.
+- It is possible to track an entire audience and map this to your sales funnel.

 - It is possible to create content that takes the audience purposefully towards a commercial goal.

-What this means to your organisation as whole is that you need to make the following changes:
+What this means to your organisation is that you need to make the following changes:

 Break your communication silos.
-Marketing, Sales and Customer Service must be integrated in the communications that customers receive.
-This means that the Audience Engagement Strategy must span all these areas and not just marketing.
-Your audience only see you as one organisation, but if you do not join up your communications that is not what they will experience.
-Bad experiences with communications will lose you customers.
+Marketing, Sales and Customer Service require integration of the communications that customers receive.
+This means that the Contact Strategy must span all these areas and not just marketing.
+Your audience only sees you as one organisation, but if you do not join up your communications, that is not what they will experience.
+Unsatisfactory experiences with communications will lose you customers.

-Reorganise – Create organisation structures and processes for the ongoing management of your Audience Engagement Strategy.
-To achieve all of the above you have to move away from product silos and communications silos.
-Inevitably this means your organisation structure has to change to match that.
+Create organisation structures and processes for the ongoing management of your Audience Engagement Strategy.
+To achieve all the above, move away from product silos and communications silos.
+Inevitably, this means your organisation structure has to change to match that.

 The opportunity you have as a marketer is to “own” the audience journeys–own the customer.
-The benefits to you as a marketer are many, but the top one will be that you will get to deliver a marketing strategy that has significant return and you will be able to prove it.
+The benefits to you as a marketer are many, but the top one is that you will get to deliver a marketing strategy that has significant return and you can prove it.
 With the wealth of data and insight that you will have, your role becomes much more powerful.
 Look at your colleagues in Finance.
 They have had good (we hope), management information for years and this has meant that Finance has a significant position of power on the board.
-But if you have the data that proceeds the final numbers and the ability to improve and change those numbers then this makes your role more important and more significant to your organisation.
-For now though, you need to be a visionary and change manager to help your organisation through this period of immense change.
+But if you have the data that proceeds the final numbers and the ability to improve and change those numbers, then this makes your role more important and more significant to your organisation.
+For now, though, you need to be a visionary and change manager to help your organisation through this period of immense change.